frconor-ebook/meditations/_posts/2025-09-22-christ-the-light.md

 "You are the light of the world.
 A city seated on a mountain cannot be hidden" (Matt.
 5:14-15).

-We\'re meant to make this light shine, to bring it to all sorts of places.
+We're meant to make this light shine, to bring it to all sorts of places.
 We have to look for ways and means of making that light shine.
 We can put it on the lampstand so that they who enter may see the light.

 Jesus, give me ideas on how we can spread your truth: perhaps in my one-on-one individual conversation with this person or that person, maybe in a letter I might write to a newspaper, or a phone call I might make to a radio program, or an article I might write with the passage of time.